FrozenNode/Laravel-Administrator/readme.md

 ## Recent Changelog

+### 4.16.0
+- It's now possible to use the raw value of a file/image field to help with storing files on remote servers.

 ### 4.15.0
 - New uneditable states for color, password, enum, and wysiwyg fields for when the editable option resolves to false
 - New translations (sk)